Radojko Avramović: Singapore

 The FAS's offer of a new two-year contract in May 2005 amid interest in the service of the coach by other Middle Eastern and Asian teams was not taken up by Avramović, who lamented the lack of stronger competitive matches for the national team and little support for the players.
 In June, Avramović announced a shortlist of 40 players for the Southeast Asian Games in November.
 As part of their preparations, Singapore entered the inaugural AFF U-23 Youth Championship held in September, finishing runners-up behind Thailand.
 Although the under-23 squad contained nine players that won the 2004 Tiger Cup, they failed to progress beyond the group stage of the 2005 Southeast Asian Games.
 Despite earlier speculation of his departure, Avramović signed a two-year contract extension in December.

-In 2006, Singapore were placed in the same group as Iraq, China and Palestine for the 2007 Asian Cup qualification.
+In 2006, Singapore were placed in the same group as Iraq, China and Palestine for the 2007 AFC Asian Cup qualification.
 They defeated Iraq 2–0 in February but lost the next game by a solitary goal to Palestine.
 Although Singapore lost only to an injury time goal to China and drew the return fixture at home, their 4–2 defeat to Iraq in October confirmed their absence at the 2007 Games.
-Following an appeal by the FAS, the SNOC gave the green light for Singapore's participation in the under-23 football competition at the 2006 Asian Games in November.
+Following an appeal by the FAS, the SNOC gave the green light for Singapore's participation in the under-23 football competition at the 2006 AFC Asian Games in November.
 This marked the first time in 16 years that the football team was sent to the Asian Games.
 Although the Young Lions were boosted by the addition of naturalised players Shi Jiayi and Itimi Dickson, they failed to clear the first hurdle, ending up third in their group after draws with Syria and Indonesia, and a loss to Iraq.

-Singapore co-hosted the 2007 ASEAN Football Championship with Thailand.
+Singapore co-hosted the 2007 AFF Championship with Thailand.
 They began their title defence with a goalless draw against Vietnam on 13 January.
 Two days later, striker Noh Alam Shah scored seven goals in an 11–0 national team record win over Laos.
 Singapore advanced to the semi-finals after topping their group following a 2–2 draw with Indonesia.
 They met Malaysia in the semi-finals, progressing on a penalty shootout after extra time following 1–1 stalemates in both legs.
 Singapore took on Thailand, a team they had not defeated in a competitive fixture for 30 years, in the finals.
 They beat Thailand 2–1 in the first leg on 31 January, in which the Lions converted a controversial penalty on 83 minutes and the Thai players staged a walk-out as a protest before returning 15 minutes later.
 Thailand were leading 1–0 in Bangkok before a Khairul Amri scorcher won the tie 3–2 on aggregate and gave Singapore back-to-back tournament wins.
 With the final win, Singapore established an unbeaten run of 15 matches under Avramović dating back to the 2004 tournament and a tournament record of 17 matches without a loss going back to 2002.